Armand Jean le Bouthillier de Rancé: Monastic life and reform

 The death of his mistress, the Duchess of Montbazon in 1657 gave him the first serious thought leading to his conversion.
 Later in 1660 he assisted at the death of Duke of Orléans, which made so great an impression on him that he said: "Either the Gospel deceives us, or this is the house of a reprobate".
 After having taken counsel, he disposed of all his possessions, except the Abbey of La Trappe, which he visited for the first time in 1662.

 He retired to his abbey, of which he became regular abbot in 1664 and introduced an austere reform.
-Rancé's reform focused first and foremost centered on penitence.
-It prescribed hard manual labour, silence, a meagre diet, isolation from the world, and renunciation of most studies.
-The hard labour was in part a penitential exercise, in part a way of keeping the monastery self-supportive so that communication with the world might be kept at a minimum.
-This was also the reason why Rancé had Louis XIV's permission to remove the highway that ran outside the monastic walls.
-Rancé devoted the little spare time he had to writing spiritual works.
-Amongst the most important are: Vies de plusieurs solitaires de La Trappe; Le traité de la sainteté et des devoirs de la vie monastique; La règle de s.
-Benoît, traduite et expliqué selon son véritable esprit, etc. An important episode of his subsequent life was the "Contestation" with Jean Mabillon on the lawfulness of monks devoting themselves to study, which De Rancé denied.
+Rancé's reform focused first and foremost centered on penitence; his severity "went beyond the Cistercian tradition," and was modelled in many ways on early Eastern monasticism, with John Climacus playing a leading role.
+Rancé prescribed hard manual labour, silence, a meagre diet, isolation from the world, and renunciation of most studies.
+He wrote spiritual works and polemtical pamphlets.
+An important controversy ensued when he engaged in a polemic with Jean Mabillon about how much monks were to study, which according to de Rancé was very little.

-His penitential mode of life made him many enemies, and caused him to be accused of Jansenism, but he refrained from defending himself, until finally, at the request of his most intimate friends, he wrote to the Maréchal de Bellefonds, stating that he had signed the Formula (against Jansenism) without restriction or reservation of any kind; adding that he had always submitted himself absolutely to those whom God had placed over him, i.e., the pope and his bishop.
+His penitential mode of life made him many enemies, and caused him to be accused of Jansenism.
+Indeed, he had ties to Port-Royal, a leading center of Jansenism.
+He did, however, sign the Formula (against Jansenism).
+He remained "always a figure of controversy."

 He resigned his abbacy in 1695, owing to declining health, and died in 1700.

 Legacy

-The practices that de Rancé instituted in La Trappe later spread to many other Cistercian monasteries which took up de Rancé's reforms.
-In time, these monasteries also spread and created new foundations of their own.
-These monasteries called themselves "Trappist" in reference to La Trappe, the source and origin of their reforms.
+De Rancé did not succeed in winning many other Cistercian abbots to his causes.
+In the Cistercian War of Observances, arbitration from the Holy See consistently forced the Abstinents to compromise with the Common Observance.
+The practices that de Rancé instituted in La Trappe did, however, spread to some Cistercian monasteries, mainly in France.
+His influence remained minor until the nineteenth century, when the French monasteries devoted to his ideals grew and created new foundations abroad.
+They called themselves "Trappist" in reference to La Trappe, the source and origin of their reforms.
 In 1892, with the approval of Pope Leo XIII, the various Trappist congregations left the Cistercian Order and formed the Trappist Order, then named the 'Order of Reformed Cistercians of Our Lady of La Trappe'.

 A biography of his life, Vie de Rancé, was the final work of the Romantic writer and politician, François-René de Chateaubriand, published in 1844.